github/docs/content/code-security/codeql-cli/codeql-cli-manual/bqrs-interpret.md

 \[SARIF formats only] Include Markdown query help in the results.
 It loads query help for /path/to/query.ql from the /path/to/query.md file.
-This option has no effect when passed to [codeql bqrs interpret](/code-security/codeql-cli/codeql-cli-manual/bqrs-interpret).
+This option has no effect when passed to "[codeql bqrs interpret](/code-security/codeql-cli/codeql-cli-manual/bqrs-interpret)".

 #### `--[no-]sarif-group-rules-by-pack`

 \[SARIF formats only] Place the rule object for each query under its corresponding QL pack in the `<run>.tool.extensions` property.
-This option has no effect when passed to [codeql bqrs interpret](/code-security/codeql-cli/codeql-cli-manual/bqrs-interpret).
+This option has no effect when passed to "[codeql bqrs interpret](/code-security/codeql-cli/codeql-cli-manual/bqrs-interpret)".

 #### `--[no-]sarif-multicause-markdown`